G00fY2/version-compare/README.md

 Version Compare  [![Download](https://api.bintray.com/packages/g00fy2/maven/version-compare/images/download.svg) ](https://bintray.com/g00fy2/maven/version-compare/_latestVersion)[ ![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-Version%20Compare-blue.svg?style=flat)](https://android-arsenal.com/details/1/6750)
 =====
-Lightweight Android library to compare version strings.
+Lightweight Android & Java library to compare version strings.

 This library allows you to easily compare version strings.
 Versions can but do not necessarily have to follow the SemVer convention.
 Any number of version parts as well as common pre-release suffixes will be taken into account.